Updated July 10, 2020

-Given new directives from the federal government regarding travel restrictions, Ontario Health has been clear that all healthcare workers returning from out-of-country must self-isolate for 14 days.
-Unprotected exposure similarly requires all individuals to self-isolate.
+Given directives from the federal government regarding travel restrictions, all healthcare workers returning from out-of-country must self-isolate for 14 days.
+Unprotected exposure similarly requires all individuals to isolate and self-monitor.

 We know that you may have a strong desire to continue practising to combat this outbreak and to support patients and your colleagues.
-But if you meet the criteria for self-isolation set out by Public Health , the hospital system and the Ministry of Health, self-isolation is the right decision to make for you, your colleagues, and your patients.
+But if you meet the criteria for self-isolation set out by Health Canada, the hospital system and the Ministry of Health, self-isolation is the right decision to make for you, your colleagues, your patients, and the broader public.

 I don’t have the necessary personal protective equipment (PPE) to provide care safely — what do I do?

 We have heard concerns from a number of physicians about the unavailability of PPE.
 There are coordinated efforts at all levels throughout the system to find and distribute PPE to where it is needed most.
-This even includes physicians and other health care providers voluntarily donating their PPE to other colleagues.
 Unfortunately, the supply of PPE is outside the CPSO’s jurisdiction, but we are sharing your concerns with the OMA and government regularly.